louisgv/doc.ift.org/source/regulatory/simp-compliance.md

 * **Offload / Landing Date** - Pulled from the Event Time of the Offload Event.
 * **Fishing Method** - Pulled from the Vessel Catch information in the ILMD data for the Fishing Event
 * **IFTP Number** - Pulled from the Master Data of the Vessel / Party.
 In this example we will pull it from the Master Data of the Vessel Owning Party.
-* **First Receiver Business Name** - Pulled from the Master Data for the BizLocation of event with the disposition of "entering_commerce".
+* **First Receiver Business Name** - Pulled from the Master Data for Owning Party of the BizLocation of event with the disposition of "entering_commerce".
 * **First Receiver Address** - Pulled from the Master Data for the BizLocation of event with the disposition of "entering_commerce".
 * **First Receiver Contact Name** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce".
 * **First Receiver Contact Email** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce".